 2. Sirloin Steak

-Sirloin steak is a tasty meat variant cut from the subprimal posterior toward the short loin part.
+Sirloin steak is a tasty cut from the subprimal posterior toward the short loin part.
 The two most common boneless cuts of the Sirloin part are the Top Sirloin and the Bottom Sirloin.

 The Top Sirloin is highly prized for its soft texture with less quantity.
 In contrast, the Bottom Sirloin is cheaper with a less tender texture and larger available amount.